 - Over the income limit?
 The Qualified Income Trust

 Almost every confusion about New Jersey Medicaid eligibility comes from treating it as one program with one income limit.
 It isn't.
-NJ FamilyCare decides eligibility two different ways.State of New Jersey. (n.d.).
-Managed Long Term Services and Supports (MLTSS). nj.gov.
-Retrieved Jun 16, 2026, from https://www.nj.gov/humanservices/dmahs/individuals-families/familycare/mltss/
+NJ FamilyCare decides eligibility two different ways, and which one applies to you sets your income limit, your asset rules, and where you apply.State of New Jersey. (n.d.).
+Njfc Abd Bro E. nj.gov.
+Retrieved Jul 22, 2026, from https://nj.gov/humanservices/dmahs/documents/individuals-families/medicaid/NJFC_ABD_BRO-E.pdf

 Long-term care (MLTSS and nursing home) eligibility